IS2AI/Chest-X-ray-module/README.md

 After in the training ```logs``` directory will be created.
 The model weights can be found in ```logs/experiment_name/checkpoints```.

 ## Test
+Download our model to run inference  **our_model.pth**([Google Drive](https://drive.google.com/drive/folders/1sW36FwQgA2Qan5O1DVRzjh0hZ5cefG_U?usp=sharing).
-To run the inference on the test data with default options, simply run `python test.py` The visualisation of the metrics in the pdf format will be saved in a directory defined by `--test_outdir`.
+To run the inference on the test data with default options and our weights, simply run `python test.py` You can check your own model by setting a path to your .pth file by `-- checkpoint`.
+The visualisation of the metrics in the pdf format will be saved in a directory defined by `--test_outdir`.
 #### Flags
 - `--gpus`: IDs of GPUs to run inference on.